-CenturyLink is committed to providing equal employment opportunities and fair treatment to all persons regardless of race, color, ancestry, citizenship, national origin, religion, veteranstatus, disability, medical condition, genetic characteristic or information, age, gender, sexual orientation, gender identity or expression, sex, creed, marital status, family status, pregnancy, or other legally protected status.
+Lumen is committed to providing equal employment opportunities to all persons regardless of race, color, ancestry, citizenship, national origin, religion, creed, veteran status, disability, medical condition, genetic characteristic or information (including family medical history), age, sex, gender, sexual orientation, gender identity, gender expression, marital status, family status, pregnancy, or other legally protected status (including characteristics associated with such protected statuses such as hair texture, hair style, skin color, facial features, head coverings, or attire) (collectively, "protected statuses").
 We do not tolerate unlawful discrimination in any employment decisions, including recruiting, hiring, compensation, promotion, benefits, discipline, termination, job assignments or training.

 We must also ensure that our workplace is free from all forms of harassment.
-While the definition of harassment may vary from one country to another, at our Company harassment includes any unwelcome conduct that has the purpose or effect of creating an intimidating, offensive or hostile work environment.
+While the definition of harassment may vary from one country to another, at our Company, harassment includes any unwelcome conduct that has the purpose or effect of creating an intimidating, offensive or hostile work environment.
 Harassment can take many forms, including:

-- Unwelcome conduct whether verbal, physical or visual, and whether committed in person or in some other way (e.g., via e-mail or social media) that is based on a person's protected status - Racial slurs, ethnic, religious, age or sex-based insults, comments, stereotypes or jokes - Bullying, abusive conduct or language, physical aggression, threats of violence, intimidating or violent behavior - Sexual harassment, such as sexual advances, requests for sexual favors, unwelcome touching, sexually charged or visual communications, or other physical or verbal conduct of a sexual nature.
+- Unwelcome conduct whether verbal, physical or visual, and whether committed in person or in some other way (e.g., via e-mail or social media)- that is based on a person's protected status - Racial slurs, ethnic, religious, age or sex-based insults, comments, stereotypes or jokes - Bullying, abusive conduct or language, physical aggression, threats of violence, intimidating or violent behavior - Sexual harassment, such as sexual advances, requests for sexual favors, unwelcome touching, sexually-charged or visual communications, or other physical or verbal conduct of a sexual nature.

-Regardless of the form it takes, discrimination and harassment negatively affects individual work performance and our workplace as a whole, and will not be tolerated.
+Regardless of the form it takes, discrimination and harassment negatively affect individual work performance and our workplace as a whole, and will not be tolerated.
 If you experience or become aware of an act of discrimination or harassment, you have a duty to report it.
-You will not face retaliation for making a good faith report.
+You will not face retaliation for making a good-faith report.